WELCOME to Clear Thinking Therapy Together we can make positive change.

 When the source of addiction becomes more important than anything else, it’s time to seek help.

-If you are struggling with an addiction, you may be looking for support, but don’t know where to start.
+If you’re struggling with addiction, you may be looking for support but don’t know where to start.
 You may have tried to control your relationship to alcohol, substances or other addictive behaviours but become frustrated when you keep getting the same outcome.
 As an addiction counsellor, I can help you to gain control, build confidence and understanding, so you can start living the life you want.
 Addiction is usually a distraction from the root cause making you need an escape.
-Understanding what’s underneath your addiction to help you change your behaviour.
+Understanding what’s underneath your addiction gives you the awareness you need to help you change your behaviour.

 Addiction counselling isn’t a one size fits all approach.
 What you can expect is an open, non-judgemental space in which you will gain understanding of your addiction or addictive behaviours and establish a way forward and out of addiction.